We pit camera phone vs digital camera in a quest to determine which is best for photographers and videographers. It’s closer than you’d think!

 A look at the full-frame sensor in a recent popular hybrid photo/video camera, the Panasonic Lumix S5 II.
 Photo credit: Andy Westlake

 By contrast, cameras of course have much more room to house a dedicated sensor.
-Even relatively small cameras, such as the best compact cameras have a sensor which is several times larger than a smartphone sensor.
-Stepping up to mirrorless or DSLR, sensors are larger again.
+Even relatively small cameras, such as the best compact cameras have a sensor several times larger than that in any smartphone.
+Stepping up to mirrorless or DSLR, sensors are larger still.

 In real terms, what this means is that, without a doubt, image quality from the average dedicated camera is better than the image quality from the average smartphone.